xomendoza/Data-analysis-workshop/README.md

-# Data-analysis-
-The Pandas Workshop
+# Data-analysis - The Pandas Workshop
 I share my activities of the The Pandas Workshop Book